tomas3svoboda/ChroMo/README.md

 5. Install requirements `pip install -r requirements.txt`.
 6. Run application `python main.py`.

+To run calculations without web interface, remove Web_Server() from main function.
+This will run calculation automatically with variables defined inside the main function, which you can change.

 ## Usage

 Locally run application can be accessed with browser on address `localhost:6969`.